jeffgregx2/ESPHomeCN105/home_assistant/README.md

 ## Installation
 There are two ways you can use the include files in your Home Assistant configuration:
 1. **REMOTE** - Referenced directly from the files stored in GitHub, nothing is installed locally except for the devices YAML file.
-The primary advantage are nothing to install locally, just create the normal device YAML file and reference the GitHub include files.
+The primary advantage is nothing to install locally, just create the normal device YAML file and reference the GitHub include files.
 Unless you plan on making local changes this is likely the best approach.
 2. **LOCAL** - Installed directly in Home Assistant and locally referenced within a devices YAML file.
 The examples in this README are using local copies of the files.
 The primary advantage to using this system is the ability to make local changes and remove the potential for GitHub updates causing backwards incompatible changes that would break your deployment.
 However it requires substantially more work to deploy new updates from GitHub should they occur.

 ### Installing locally
-In order to reference the file in your device YAML file, you need to place all of the files located at [home_assistant/common](/home_assistant/common/) into an appropriate location in Home Assistant using either the terminal or a tool such as the [File Editor Add-On](https://github.com/home-assistant/addons?tab=readme-ov-file).
+In order to reference the include files in your device YAML file, you need to place all of the files located at [home_assistant/common](/home_assistant/common/) into an appropriate location in Home Assistant using either the terminal or a tool such as the [File Editor Add-On](https://github.com/home-assistant/addons?tab=readme-ov-file).

 It is recommended that you copy the files to homeassistant/esphome/common (creating the 'common' directory first).
 Once you have uploaded the files you should see them as follows (this examples uses File Editor):